mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 - Overload the device with energy, causing it to fuse or short- circuit.

-By introducing more Psi points, the psion converts his own, brain- generated electrical energy into a usable energy source for the device.
+By introducing more Psi points, the psion converts his own, brain-generated electrical energy into a usable energy source for the device.
 In this way, a device that is lacking a power source can be activated, with the amount of Psi points being commensurate with the size of the device to be activated: